leaf-ai/studio-go-runner/README.md

 [GPU Allocation](docs/gpus.md)

-# Kubernetes (k8s) based deployments
+# Kubernetes tooling install

-The current kubernetes (k8s) support employs Deployment resources to provision pods containing the runner as a worker.
-In pod based deployments the pods listen to message queues for work and exist until they are explicitly shutdown using Kubernetes management tools.

-Support for using Kubernetes job resources to schedule the runner is planned, along with proposed support for a unified job management framework to support drmaa scheduling for HPC.

 ## Kubernetes installations

-Installations of k8s can use both the kops (AWS), acs-engine (Azure), and the kubectl tools.
+Installations of k8s can use both the eksctl (AWS), acs-engine (Azure), and the kubectl tools.
 When creating a cluster of machines these tools will be needed to provision the core cluster with the container orchestration software.

-These tools will be used from your workstation and will operate on the k8s cluster created using kops, or the azure CLI.
+These tools will be used from your workstation and will operate on the k8s cluster created using eksctl, or the azure CLI.

 ## Verify Docker Version